 73) Cars that miss the feature due to a prior racing incident or mechanical difficulty on the day will receive last place points for the feature event.

 74) All Bando drivers competing in the first race of the year will receive free entry to all points events for the entire season in recognition of your support of our local racing.
-Drivers will continue to receive free entry for points events throughout the season as long as they remain points fund eligible (ie. do not miss more than one points event).
+Drivers will continue to receive free entry for points events throughout the season as long as they do not miss an event.

 77) All of the above is subject to change without notice.